sourceplusplus/tutorial-python/bughunt-python.md

 To help you learn how to utilize Source++, we've prepared a few manually introduced bugs.
 These scenarios will make sure you understand how to create and use both live breakpoints and live logs for debugging live applications.

+> Note: The goals of the bug scenarios are to find bugs, not solve them.

 # Bug scenarios

 ## Level: Beginner